-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay You pay the applicable cost sharing for other services as though they If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: were provided on an outpatient basis.
-Please refer to the applicable benefit in this section of this Evidence of Coverage .
-Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy In-Network and Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, copayment, or deductible for members eligible We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - · X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. for Medicare-covered medical nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) In-Network and Out-of-Network MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.